bud3699/Virtual-Display-Driver/README.md

 # Virtual Display Driver
-This creates a virtual display in Windows that acts and functions just like a real one.
-It's useful for streaming, virtual reality applications, recording, headless servers, etc. The benefit over a physical display is the ability to adjust resolutions and refresh rates beyond the physical displays capabilities.
-For example, this would enable the ability to stream a game from your home PC using game streaming software at 240hz at 8K while owning a 60hz 1080p monitor (unrealistic, but explains the abilities well).
-For servers without displays, this enabled remote desktop and screen streaming to other systems as if there were a display installed.

-Supports emulating resolutions from **640 x 480** to **7680 x 4320 (8K)**, and refresh rates including **60hz, 75hz, 90hz, 120hz, 144hz, 165hz, 240hz, 480hz,** and **500hz.**

-This project uses the official Windows Indirect Display Driver combined with the IddCx class extension driver.
+This project is built on Microsoft’s Indirect Display Driver sample and creates a _virtual display_ in Windows that functions just like a physical monitor.
+It is particularly useful for applications such as **streaming, virtual reality, screen recording, **and **headless servers—systems** that operate without a physical display attached.

+Unlike physical monitors, this virtual display can support resolutions and refresh rates that go beyond standard hardware limitations, offering greater flexibility for advanced setups.
+Furthermore, custom EDIDs can be used to simulate/emulate existing hardware displays.

 ## Download Stable Version